 Who was it that first thought to mash up Korean BBQ with tacos?
 I have no idea, but the idea behind vegan Korean BBQ tacos made with plant protein and kimchi is pure genius.

-I make these with homemade seitan, but you can use an equivalent amount (about 1 pound) of your favorite strip-style plant protein.
+I make these with our wildly popular Easy Homemade Seitan recipe, but you can use an equivalent amount (about 1 pound) of your favorite strip-style plant protein.
+See our Guide to Seitan featuring lots more hearty seitan recipes.

 To make this gluten-free: Use corn tortillas, GF soy sauce or tamari, and in place of seitan or other non-GF protein product; you can use tofu or Butler’s Soy Curls®.